-- 1. What happened, what did I learn, what would I do differently and how it will help my future practice - 2.
+- 1. What happened, what did I learn, what would I do differently and how it will help my future practice? - 2.
 Use the proficiency headings to help guide you.
 Write a brief description of what happened, Identify your key learning under each of the proficiency headings.
-Identify your key learning.
+Identify the implications for future practice. - 3.
+Use the 4 quadrant approach.